Contrasting Clover Health Investments (CLOV) & Its Peers

 |2.64

-Clover Health Investments currently has a consensus price target of $6.38, indicating a potential upside of 80.59%.
-As a group, “Hospital & medical service plans” companies have a potential upside of 4.92%.
+Clover Health Investments presently has a consensus target price of $6.38, suggesting a potential upside of 89.73%.
+As a group, “Hospital & medical service plans” companies have a potential upside of 3.65%.
 Given Clover Health Investments’ higher possible upside, analysts plainly believe Clover Health Investments is more favorable than its competitors.

 Summary